 Does your perfect Sunday involve hauling the RV out to Lake Louise with the kids and the dog?
-Busting out the ATVs at Nordegg or making waves with the boat at Alberta Beach?
-Cruising the convertible down to the ice cream shack for the perfect sundae?
-If so, you’re going to need to make sure you’ve got the right insurance for all those summer toys.
+Busting out the ATVs at Nordegg?
+Or making waves with the boat at Alberta Beach?
+How about bringing out the vintage convertible for a cruise down Whyte Ave.?
+If so, you need the right insurance for all those summer toys.

 Unlike boats, all-terrain vehicles are not covered under your home policy.
 You’ll need to add coverage to your existing auto insurance policy to cover you for liability in case someone gets hurt or if you unintentionally injure someone or damage their property, and then add more coverage to protect against physical damage to the ATV.

 If you’re hitting the trails on any public land, insurance is required by law, just like with your car.
 If you’re ripping it up on your own property, it’s not a legal requirement, but it’s definitely a good idea in case someone gets hurt or you wreck your rig.

 Like any other vehicle on the road, you’ll need standard insurance (liability and accident benefits) for your motorbike and possibly extra coverage like collision or comprehensive if you’re worried about it getting damaged or stolen.